 When you do see them, it’s an all out bloodbath.
 While this is the obvious case with stars and even sometimes minor stars, commons also hold a high degree of desirability.

 Depending on who you collect, you may have to shell out big bucks for your guy’s Mirror Gold parallel… if you can find one.
 These parallels are less of a search and more of a mythical treasure hunt.
 It’s really quite difficult to describe how incredibly tough these cards are to locate.
 I believe that a lot of this has to do with the fact that many of these were hoarded by collectors, investors, and set builders when the product was released.
 I can’t think of any other reason why anyone would have to search for literally decades to find their guy’s Mirror Gold parallel.
 Aside from a few common players here and there, stars just don’t surface often and in all of the years I’ve searched, I’ve seen very few superstars surface.
-Believe it folks, this is one of the most, if not the most desirable, respected, and scarcest parallel sets in all of baseball cards that’s printed in a quantity above 1.
-Another release with similar market strength is the ultra tough red parallel from the 1998 Donruss Crusade set.
+Believe it folks, this is one of the most desirable, respected, and scarcest parallel sets in all of baseball cards that’s printed in a quantity above 1.

 My first encounter with a card from this set was at the 2015 National Sports Collectors Convention in Chicago, IL.
 I stood in awe as I appreciated the design of this one gorgeous example of the Rey Ordonez.
 I have always wanted to see one of these 1996 Select Certified Mirror Gold parallels in person, no matter the player, and they are absolutely stunning.
 I’ve since added the Mo Vaughn depicted here so I can continue to enjoy the in-hand experience.